fnarbona/fnarbona/README.md

 --------------------
  I specialize on the FrontEnd, but I am FullStack capable.
 I can also build Mobile apps using React Native.

 I changed careers after developing a passion for code.
 Within the 5 years, I've led a front end team at a fortune 100, taught a bootcamp, and developed my own applications.
-I'm committed to improving everyday, and working my way to starting my own company.
+I'm committed to improving everyday!

 *   🌍  I'm based in Miami, FL
 *   ✉️  For freelance work, you can contact me at [fernando@streamstate.tech](mailto:fernando@streamstate.tech)